 The Applied Nutrition major is designed for the student who can creatively combine the study of nutrition with other academic areas.
-The curriculum is flexible so that a concentration such as Gerontology, Food Service Management, Pediatrics, Health and Exercise, or Weight Management may be incorporated.
+The curriculum is flexible so that a focus such as Gerontology, Food Service Management, Pediatrics or Fitness may be incorporated.